Search

 Creating New Records

-In addition to importing passwords, users can also create new password records manually.
-Your passwords, logins, credit card numbers, bank accounts and other personal information are saved in your private digital Vault (as "Records") and are encrypted on your device using 256-bit AES.
-To begin, simply tap the "+" Create Button.
+Your passwords, logins, credit card numbers, bank accounts and other personal information are saved in your private digital vault (as "Records") and are encrypted on your device using 256-bit AES.

 • Choose a Record Type from the dropdown menu ("Login" is the default type)

-• Enter Your Password or Tap the Dice to Generate One (more on that here)
+• Enter the Password or tap the dice icon to generate one (more on that here)

 Organization